COVID-19 and Filing for

 - You may be entitled to other benefits provided under Federal or New York State laws for loss of salary or sick time.

-Yes, generally any worker exposed to the coronavirus in the course of their employment has a claim for an accident.
+Yes.
+Workers can file for workers’ compensation benefits if they have been diagnosed with COVID-19 that arises out of the course of their employment.
+Generally, any worker who is diagnosed with COVID-19 as a result of their employment has a claim for an accident.
 The worker has 30 days from the exposure to notify their employer.

 Attorney Advertising: The information presented is intended to help you understand your rights, it is not intended to provide legal advice.
 Prepared 4/2/2020 by Vincent Rossillo, Esq.
-Updated: 4/9/20.
+Updated: 12/15/21.